martinrosik/PasswordGenerator/README.md

-Password generator with basic Tkinter GUI 🐍 Enjoy!
+Password generator created in Python with basic Tkinter GUI 🐍 Enjoy!